crpier/dotfiles/README.md

 - update your system
 - create ssh key and add it to github
 - install git and ansible if they don't exist
+- if you want to install lunarvim, install it now using the `install_lunarvim.sh` script

 ### Post installation
 You'll need to do a few more things to seal the deal: